mozman/ezdxf/docs/source/disassemble.rst

 The :class:`~ezdxf.entities.Hatch` entity is special because this entity can not be reduced into as single path or mesh object.
-The :func:`make_primitive` function returns an empty primitive, instead use the :func:`to_primitives` function to convert a :class:`~ezdxf.entities.Hatch` entity in multiple (boundary) path objects::
+The :func:`make_primitive` function returns an empty primitive, instead use the :func:`to_primitives` function to convert a :class:`~ezdxf.entities.Hatch` entity into multiple (boundary) path objects::

     paths = list(to_primitives([hatch_entity]))